banner image

 This has considerable employment benefits, as the Canadian uranium mining sector spent about $377 million on salaries, wages and benefits for its employees in 2012.

-As a peaceful nation, Canada ensures that all of its uranium exports are to be used for peaceful purposes.
-Canada abides by the 1970 Non-Proliferation Treaty and applies strong export controls.
+As a peaceful nation, Canada ensures that all its uranium exports are used for peaceful purposes.
+Canada adheres to the 1970 Non-Proliferation Treaty and maintains stringent export controls.

 Medical isotopes